mmbejani/Voice-Activity-Detection/README.md

 # Pre-requirements
-This library is highly depends on Flashlight library (url!!!!!!).
+This library is highly depends on [Flashlight](https://github.com/flashlight/flashlight) library version 0.3.
 Then take to following step to install it:
  1) Install libraries `boost`, `glog`, `gflag`, and `json`,
  2) Install Flashlight from following link (version 0.3):